 This blog post is specifically written for parents who have just discovered their child or teenager is viewing pornography regularly.
 Given research tells us the average age of exposure is 10 years old, I will be predominately speaking to parents of tweens.
 Here are the top four questions parents ask me:

 - Is this going to affect them for life?

 - What do I do now?

 Should I be feeling this sad?

 It is completely normal to feel shock, disappointment, personal guilt, anxiety and grief.
 I just want to validate that these emotions are appropriate.
-One of the biggest challenges you will have is keeping strong and processing them away from your child.
-Your love and care during this time is critical.
+One of the biggest challenges you will have is processing them away from your child.
+If you need to independently seek support, do so.

 How could I not have known?

 Simply put, you don’t see what you aren’t looking for.
 There are so many assumptions that guide what we ‘see’ or ‘don’t see’ in our young people’s lives.
 You might have assumed your child could be trusted.
 You might have assumed they knew better.
 You might have assumed that pornography was a male issue and wouldn’t reach your daughter.
 Our assumptions guide our parenting decisions.
 When we know better, we do better.